 Moving data between IDA and CSC computing environment

 IDA is a general storage service for research data.
 It is part of the Fairdata.fi research data management environment and not directly linked to the CSC computing environment.
-Even though CSC produces and hosts the IDA service and the IDA storage space is applied to a CSC project, the storage space is granted by the home organization of the user (Finnish higher education institute or state research institute) or based on an Academy of Finland funding decision.
+Use of the IDA service requires that the stored data are described as research dataset with Fairdata Qvain tool for others to discover.
+Even though CSC produces and hosts the IDA service and the IDA storage space is applied to a CSC project, the storage space is granted by the home organization of the user (Finnish higher education institute or state research institute.
 IDA users can use the storage space from both their own computers and from the servers hosted by CSC.
 More information about applying for IDA storage space can be found from through IDA's website:

-ida that is available on the computing servers hosted by CSC and also available for download from GitHub.
+ida that is available on the computing servers hosted by CSC (Puhti and Mahti).
+IDA client is also available for download from GitHub.